JavaScript: Arrays — Array Methods

 When working with arrays, it's extremely common to go into a string representation by joining the individual elements together.

-If we just want to join the elements with a comma in betweeen we can call the toString() method,or simply use the array in a string concatenation context.
+If we just want to join the elements with a comma in betweeen, we can call the toString() method or even just use the array in the context of a string, e.g. in a string concatenation operation.

 Both of these are shown below: